ArPiRobot/arpirobot.github.io/docs/guide/programming/firstprogram.md

 Once the project has been created it will be opened in VSCode.
 If you want to open the same project later open VSCode and use the `File > Open Folder` option (or just `File > Open...` on macOS) to open the project's folder.
 The project will be created with several files, described below.

-If you generated a C++ project you may be prompted to select a "kit".
-Just press escape for now.
+If you generated a C++ project you will be prompted to "configure" the project when you open it.
+Click yes to configure the project.
+If prompted to select a kit choose "Raspberry Pi Toolchain"

 === "Python Project Files"